Toronto singer-songwriter Doug Paisley took a...

 The David Wax Museum stopped by our offices on their Summer 2011 tour, before heading back east to perform at the Newport Folk Festival.
 They performed the tune "Yes, Maria, Yes" from their album Everything Is Saved.

 David Wax is playing a handmade jarana, an 8-string instrument that is tuned not unlike a ukulele (G CC eE aa g).
 Meanwhile, yes, that is a donkey jawbone (also known as a quikjada) being played by Suz Slezak.
 Also in the mix: drums and a baritone saxophone.
-It's an unlikely musical instrument lineup but we were amazed at how well everything sounded together!
+It’s an unlikely musical instrument lineup but we were amazed at how good everything sounded together!